Dorothy Sainsbury-Steinmetz Memorial Theatre Scholarship

-The Dorothy Sainsbury-Steinmetz Memorial Theatre Arts Scholarships have awarded students with more than $350,000 in grants and scholarships.
-Other forms of financial aid bring the excellent quality of the theatre arts program to students at a cost competitive with other colleges and universities.
-Work study positions available include office/clerical positions, publicity, faculty assistants, costume/technical shop positions and front-of-house manager positions—all designed to introduce students to the inner workings of theatrical productions.
+The Dorothy Sainsbury-Steinmetz Memorial Theatre Scholarships have awarded students with more than $350,000 in grants and scholarships.
+Other forms of financial aid bring the excellent quality of the theatre program to students at a cost competitive with other colleges and universities.
+Campus employment positions available include office/clerical positions, publicity, faculty assistants, costume/technical shop positions and front-of-house manager positions—all designed to introduce students to the inner workings of theatrical productions.

 About the Dorothy Sainsbury-Steinmetz Memorial Scholarship Program

-Carroll University offers The Dorothy Sainsbury-Steinmetz Memorial Theatre and Arts Management Scholarship awards to prospective students with a high level of achievement in theatre at the high school and/or community theatre level.
+Carroll University offers The Dorothy Sainsbury-Steinmetz Memorial Scholarship awards to prospective students with a high level of achievement in theatre at the high school and/or community theatre level.

-- The awards are available to students at any level (high school graduate, junior college, college transfer student) who intend full-time enrollment at Carroll University with a primary or secondary major in theatre arts.
+- The awards are available to students at any level (high school graduate, junior college, college transfer student) who intend full-time enrollment at Carroll University with a primary or secondary major in theatre or musical theatre.
 The awards are renewable in each succeeding year of study at Carroll University.

 The student should submit the following: